-We offer orthopedic physical therapy to residents of Baltimore, MD who wish to take advantage of this effective and lasting treatment.
-As orthopedic specialists, LeMoine Physical Therapy’s staff are licensed and trained, with many years of experience in treating patients.
+We offer orthopedic physical therapy to Baltimore, MD residents who wish to take advantage of this effective and lasting treatment.
+LeMoine Physical Therapy’s staff are licensed and trained as orthopedic specialists, with many years of experience treating patients.
 Orthopedic physical therapy is our core focus, and our successful practice is built on patient referrals.
 Our Baltimore, MD clinic provides orthopedic physical therapy to those recovering from surgery, recreational and professional athletes, children, and adults.
 We are experts in evaluating and diagnosing orthopedic issues and developing effective long and short term treatment plans for those with debilitating or painful conditions.

 Orthopedic Physical Therapy Can Treat a Wide Range of Conditions

-Orthopedic physical therapy is used to treat many types of conditions that those living in Baltimore, MD may experience.
-If your condition is of an orthopedic nature, call us to make an appointment for a consultation.
+Orthopedic physical therapy is used to treat many conditions that those living in Baltimore, MD, may experience.
+If your condition is orthopedic, call us to make an appointment for a consultation.
 A shortlist of the many orthopedic conditions we regularly treat include:

 - Muscle strains and sprains